ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-3-1.md

-Chapter 2: Developing a Growth Mindset for Resilience: Understanding the Importance of a Growth Mindset in Developing Resilience
+Understanding the Importance of a Growth Mindset in Developing Resilience
 ================================================================================================================================

 A growth mindset is an essential component of developing resilience as a social worker.
 It involves a belief that challenges and setbacks can be opportunities for growth and learning, rather than fixed limitations.
 In this chapter, we will explore why a growth mindset is important for resilience and how it can be developed.